Servebolt/servebolt-optimizer/Readme.txt

 If you're a Servebolt client, please reach out to our Support Team and we'll be happy to help you out there.
 Alternatively, you can create a support forum request [here](https://wordpress.org/support/plugin/servebolt-optimizer/).

 == Changelog ==
+= 3.0.2 =
+* Fixed bug in compatibility code for older versions of WP Rocket

 = 3.0.1 =
 * Corrected typo in string “Accelerated domains” to use uppercase in first character of each word.
 * Fixed issue in cache headers - the feature to exclude posts from cache was broken due to wrong order in conditions in the cache header logic.
 This is now fixed.